nexpy/nxrefine/docs/source/index.rst

 coordinates, using an orientation matrix derived from the measured Bragg peaks.

-NXRefine implements a complete workflow for both data acquisition and reduction of single crystal x-ray scattering.
-Advanced workflows exist for the generation of Bragg peak intensities used by crystallographers to solve the average crystalline structure.
-However, the goal of NXRefine is to generate a three-dimensional mesh of scattering intensity that includes both Bragg peaks and the diffuse scattering that arises from deviations from the average structure.
+*NXRefine* implements a complete workflow for both data acquisition and reduction of single crystal x-ray scattering.
+Workflows developed for crystallography typically have the goal of generating Bragg peak intensities used to determine the average crystalline structure, but the goal of *NXRefine* is to produce a three-dimensional mesh of scattering intensity in reciprocal space that includes both Bragg peaks *and* the diffuse scattering that arises from deviations from the average structure.
+The workflow also generates three-dimensional pair-distribution-function maps (PDFs), both total PDF and 3D-ΔPDF, to determine interatomic vector probabilities in real space.

 The workflow is written as a set of Python modules that can either be run from the command line, launched from a GUI that is implemented as a